LearnedLeague: Regular season

-MiniLeagues and One-Days Special
+MiniLeagues and One-Day Specials

 Between regular seasons, a number of optional multiday and single-day competitions are held, each with a specific theme.
 Competitions have been on topics as varied as Boston, The Middle Ages, Steely Dan, and Wikipedia.
 In single-day competitions (individually known as a "One-Day Special"), all competitors answer 12 questions.
 All correct answers are worth 15 points, but five player-designated "money questions" award additional points equal to the percentage of all players who got the question wrong.
 So, for example, if a player correctly answers a money question that 30% of all other players get right, they earn 70 points on top of the base 15, for a total of 85.
-Some One-Days Special follow a constraint where each question is accompanied by an image or audio, known as Just Images or Just Audio one-days, respectively.
-Other One-Days Special have a hidden connection that is not announced beforehand, known as a Mystery Theme.
+Some One-Day Specials follow a constraint where each question is accompanied by an image or audio, known as Just Images or Just Audio one-days, respectively.
+Other One-Day Specials have a hidden connection that is not announced beforehand, known as a Mystery Theme.

 Multiday competitions, called "MiniLeagues", are run in a similar manner to regular LearnedLeague seasons, but in lieu of rundles, players are assigned to ad hoc groups of 12.
-After 11 rounds of regular play are completed, the top two finishers in each group compete in a championship structured identically to the single-day competitions (non-finalists can play as well, but their scores are not recorded on the final list).
+After 11 rounds of regular play are completed, the top three finishers (formerly, top two finishers) in each group compete in a championship structured identically to the single-day competitions (non-finalists can play as well, but their scores are not recorded on the final list).